Who should be interested in The Trench Warfare Newsletter?

 ”I appreciate Brandon’s work and breakdowns of different guys offensively and defensively that helps me break down players more and even helps add tools to my book from seeing him highlight details of O-line play more precisely than the general eye would from just seeing them play on tv etc.”

-- Shaq Mason, Tampa Bay Bucs right guard
+- Shaq Mason, Houston Texans right guard

 ”Brandon knows what makes OL play an art.
 The man is extremely knowledgeable.
 He understands the differences between schemes and the techniques that are used in those schemes.
 You can tell how much time and effort he puts into his scouting.
 I would say outside of an NFL scouting department, his insights into line play are second to none.”